zhao-shihan/MACE-apptainer/README-rgb.md

 ### About SIMD

 SIMD support is enabled and auto-detected at runtime, by probing the host CPU features.
-Supported instruction sets includes x86-64-v3 (up to AVX2, AVX, FMA, etc., binaries in /opt/x86-64-v3) and x86-64-v2 (up to SSE4.2, SSSE3, SSE3, etc., binaries in /opt/x86-64-v2).
+Supported instruction sets includes x86-64-v4 (up to AVX512F, etc., binaries in /opt/x86-64-v4), x86-64-v3 (up to AVX2, AVX, FMA, etc., binaries in /opt/x86-64-v3) and x86-64-v2 (up to SSE4.2, SSSE3, SSE3, etc., binaries in /opt/x86-64-v2).
 It will automatically choose the most advanced instruction sets available on your machine. x86-64-v2 should be available on almost all amd64 machines, except for you grandpa's.

 For Tianhe-2 specialization the adaptive SIMD is not enabled and only one implementation compiled with `-march=ivybridge` is contained in the container.